 Faculty excellence in teaching, research and service is a tradition at UNC Kenan-Flagler Business School.
-This fall we welcomed nine talented full-time faculty members and a post-doctoral research associate.
+This fall we welcomed nine talented full-time faculty members and two post-doctoral research associates.
 Please click on their names to read more about them.

 Dr. Lori Boyer investigates topics of impression management after an organizational crisis, ethnic diversity, interviewing, Facebook and the workplace, and historically Black colleges’ and universities’ internet presence.
 She teaches courses in management and corporate communication.
 She received her PhD and MA in mass communications from the University of Florida.